-- Ensure this policy and all other related policies are reflective of the school, fully understood and applied by all staff. - Ensure the DSL and any deputies have appropriate time, funding, training, resources and supervision to be effective in their role. - Ensure any allegations against staff are dealt with promptly and thoroughly and will liaise with the Designated Officer (DO) where appropriate. - Inform Together for Children of any changes to the Designated Safeguarding Lead and deputies.
+- Ensure this policy and all other related policies are reflective of the school, fully understood and applied by all staff. - Ensure the DSL and any deputies have appropriate time, funding, training, resources and supervision to be effective in their role. - Ensure any allegations against staff or low level concerns are dealt with promptly and thoroughly and will liaise with the Designated Officer (DO) where appropriate. - Inform Together for Children of any changes to the Designated Safeguarding Lead and deputies.

-The Designated Safeguarding Leads:
+The Designated Safeguarding Lead:

-Duties are further outlined in Keeping Children Safe in Education (2023, Annex C.)
+Duties are further outlined in Keeping Children Safe in Education (2024, Annex C.)

-- Are members of the Senior Leadership Team and take lead responsibility for safeguarding and child protection (including online safety, filtering and monitoring) at this school. - Are able to provide support and advice to all school staff in relation to child welfare and protection matters. - Are able to take part in Strategy Meetings, Child Protection Conferences and other inter-agency meetings. - Will ensure all concerns, discussions and decisions made and the reasons for those decisions are recorded in writing using CPOMs an online recording system. - Will undertake training to ensure they have the appropriate skills and knowledge to undertake this role.
-This will include Experienced DSL training delivered every two years but will also ensure they attend training at least annually. - Will keep up to date with the latest information through newsletters, briefings, conferences and other meetings and will share relevant learning with other staff. - Will liaise with the headteacher if appropriate to inform them of any issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.
+- Is a member of the Senior Leadership Team and takes lead responsibility for safeguarding and child protection (including online safety and filtering and monitoring) at this school. - Is able to provide support and advice to all school staff in relation to safeguarding matters and Information Sharing.

+- Is able to take part in Strategy meetings, Child Protection Conferences and other multi-agency meetings. - Will ensure all concerns, discussions and decisions made and the reasons for those decisions are recorded in writing, including. - Will ensure all concerns, discussions and decisions made and the reasons for those decisions are recorded in writing (both when referrals were or were not made) using CPOMs an online recording system. - Will undertake training to ensure they have the appropriate skills and knowledge to undertake this role.
+This will include Experienced DSL training delivered every two years but will also ensure they attend training at least annually. - Will keep up to date with the latest information through newsletters, briefings, conferences and other meetings and will share relevant learning with other staff. - Will liaise with the headteacher or principal to inform them of any issues especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations.

-For a full list of the DSL's responsibility, please see Annex C - Role of the designated safeguarding lead in KCSIE 2023.
+For a full list of the DSL's responsibility, please see Annex C - Role of the designated safeguarding lead in KCSIE 2024.
 Here's a summary of some of the DSL's responsibility: